Cheeseburger Pizza Pinwheels

 - ¼ cup diced pickles

 - Heat a large skillet over medium-high heat.
 Add the ground beef and cook, stirring to break it up, for about 3 minutes until it starts to brown.
-Add the onions, season everything with salt and pepper, the red pepper flakes if using, and continue to cooking, stirring frequently, until the meat is completely browned and the onions are fairly tender.
+Add the onions, season everything with salt and pepper, the red pepper flakes if using, and continue cooking, stirring frequently, until the meat is completely browned and the onions are fairly tender, about 3 more minutes.
 Drain the meat and onions in a colander.